Evangelion: 1.0 You Are (Not) Alone: Writing

 Tsurumaki initially set a length of ninety minutes, but in the storyboarding process the film was almost one hundred ten, so cuts were made in the first rough editing phase.
 Tsurumaki also had problems understanding Higuchi's storyboards because the drawings were made spontaneously and because the notes added to the storyboards were too generic.
 He attempted to make the story more serious than Neon Genesis Evangelion, which was originally supposed to be a robotic version of Sailor Moon.
 As elements from this original vision could be seen in the episodes of the series which were centered in the film, Tsurumaki elected to not write those elements back in.
 It was particularly difficult to introduce elements of surprise, as Neon Genesis Evangelion: Death & Rebirth (1997) already served as a recap film of the series.
 Instead, he had to devise ways to make the audience understand that Evangelion: 1.0 and the Rebuild tetralogy set out to tell a different story.
 He and Anno also made it their goal to correctly represent Shinji and Misato's story, as well as Misato and Ritsuko's generation.

-During the writing process, staff introduced more changes.
-Passages or details were cut to streamline the plot, new scenes were introduced, and the characterization of certain characters had changed.
-For example, the Angels are not named; Masayuki stated that their names were excluded from the script because they simply were not used by the staff, which had a hard time remembering them.
-An example of a major change in characterization is Misato.
-After the initial scene, in which she behaves childishly under the influence of alcohol, she becomes more serious.
-Tsurumaki, however, thought that that would make her look boring, so he gave a more comic touch to the scenes in which she is present at the Nerv strategy meetings.
-In the scene where she shows the Angel Lilith to Shinji, Tsurumaki tried to represent her mature and adult side.
-In the original anime, the characters rarely touch each other's hands, since this would have complicated the work of the animators, so this sequence was inserted to clarify the differences between Evangelion and the Rebuild.